Myocardial Abscess

 Regular prophylaxis for subacute bacterial endocarditis, with preoperative antibiotics according to the recommendations of the American Heart Association, is necessary.

-Critically ill patients with myocardial abscess and infective endocarditis are usually bedridden, with minimal activity.
+Critically ill patients with myocardial abscess and infective endocarditis usually are bedridden, with minimal activity.
 Frequently, such patients must receive prophylaxis to prevent development of DVT and PE.

 Further Outpatient Care